-Tomorrow, we will share stories from a nurse who helped deliver two "blizzard babies," and a former Cedartown resident who made his way home from UGA just in time to get snowed in.
+In this posting, we will share stories from Susan Wills, a nurse who helped deliver two "blizzard babies," and former Cedartown resident, Brad Jones, who made his way home from UGA just in time to get snowed in.

 Thursday, we will share the story of how one couple made it through the first few days of the blizzard only to have to combat a brush fire -- yes a brush fire -- in between patches of snow.
 We will also share the story of a local family who put their wood burning stove and the contents of their freezer to good use and "pioneered" it through several days of being snowed in.

 Thank you to our readers who took the time to share their stories and photos.
 We hope you enjoy them.

 We were warned by weather reports over and over starting on Thursday however, I made not one preparation far what would be one of the worst storms I had ever known.